-Staff we spoke with were aware of their responsibility to respect people's diversity and human rights.
+Staff were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were professional, amazing and welcoming.
-We saw that staff treated patients with respect, empathy and made them feel at ease and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, efficient and polite.
+We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.